Access Construction Skills QLD Funded Training in Townsville and Regional QLD

 Construction Skills Queensland (CSQ) is an independent, not-for-profit, industry funded body supporting employers, and workers in the building and construction industry by subsidising training for eligible participants.

-The funding programs commence on 01/10/2024 and finish on 30/09/2025.
+The funding programs commence on 01/10/2025 and finish on 30/09/2026.
 Funding is limited and may become unavailable as the programs progress through the year.
-Funding is restricted to participants in the Central, Mackay and Whitsundays, Northern, Far Northern and North West regions.
-Not all short courses are available in all regions.

 Eligibility Requirements